-We hope that you have found your Pools & Spas A Go-Go interactive SPARCO pool manual to be an informative and useful tool as you learn about the care and maintenance of your swimming pool.
+We hope that you have found your Rhiel Supply interactive SPARCO pool manual to be an informative and useful tool as you learn about the care and maintenance of your swimming pool.
 We encourage you to reference this program often to find answers and advice for all of your pool care needs.
-Remember, if at anytime you have unanswered questions, the staff at Pools & Spas A Go-Go are only a phone call or short drive away.
+Remember, if at anytime you have unanswered questions, the staff at Rhiel is only a phone call or short drive away.
 Our sales and service personnel are among the most experienced in the industry and are always ready to help.
+Please stop by one of our stores often to see what's new and exciting for your backyard or visit us online anytime www.rhiel.com